If you are a student experiencing a financial crisis, the Student Support Foundation may be able to provide help.

 - Non-PSU fees (for example, graduate school applications)

 - Requests made by Student Organizations at PSU

-- The program advisors, Linda Corriveau or Domenica Medaglia-Brown, contact the requestors to clarify the needs and determine if there are other needs for support—financial and otherwise—that the requestor has.
+The program advisor, Sam Wisel, contacts the requestors to clarify the needs and determines if there are other needs for support—financial and otherwise—that the requestor has.
 Once any clarification has been obtained, the requests are given to the student board, which considers the requests and comes to a consensus about funding the request.